Saviz-Mohammadi/Blog/blog/content/posts/C++/C++ DSA and STL Intro.md

 <p>
- There is not a universal data structure suitable for all tasks; therefore, understanding the strengths and limitations of various structures is essential.
-Choosing the correct data structure is not easy.
-There are a lot of elements involved in deciding which data structure is the best to use for each scenario.
-However, there are some things that we can consider to judge which data structure is better suited to be used such as: <strong>Performance</strong> and <strong>Functionality</strong>.
-If a certain data structure is faster and more performant, then it is more likely to be used by the programmer.
-However, performance is not everything.
-Sometimes, we may want our data structure to provide us with more functionalities and capabilities rather than being more performant to save us from coming up with a solution that can perform such a task in the first place.
-The following are however, some of the most basic expectations for every data strucuter in terms of functionality:
+It is important to understand the strengths and limitations of various data structures since there is not a universal data structure that is appropriate for all tasks.
+In order to choose the appropriate data structure, there are a number of factors that must be considered.
+Choosing the best data structure for each scenario involves many factors.
+There are, however, certain factors we can consider in order to determine which data structure is best suited to be used, including performance and functionality.
+In general, the programmer will use a certain data structure more frequently if it is faster and more performant.
+However, performance is not the only factor.
+In order to save us from having to come up with a solution to perform such a task, we may sometimes wish for our data structure to provide us with more functionality and capabilities rather than being more performant.
+It is, however, important to note that the following functions should be expected of every data structure:
 </p>